tardate/LittleArduinoProjects/Electronics101/555Timer/DoorbellKit2/README.md

-# #xxx Another Two-tone Doorbell Kit
+# #784 Another Two-tone Doorbell Kit

 Another two-tone doorbell circuit using a 555 timer oscillator.
 Designed to drive a speaker, it produces a classic ding-dong.